January 11, 2017 Employer Registration is Open:

 - Candidates of all ages, experience levels & industries are encouraged to attend

-- Companies will be looking to fill full-time, part-time & seasonal positions
+- Companies will be looking to hire full-time, part-time & seasonal positions

 - Bring several copies of your updated resume